We are not currently accepting unsolicited narrator auditions.

 Narration editing, as a rule of thumb, takes about three times as long as the final recording itself.
 For example, a 20 minute finished story will take an average narrator about an hour to record and edit.

 How you handle mistakes is up to you.
 Everyone makes them; even veterans sometimes flub a pronunciation or get the emphasis on a sentence wrong half way through.
-The best way to handle them is just to keep recording and maybe mark the error with a sharp noise you can easily find later while editing.
+One way to handle them is just to keep recording and maybe mark the error with a sharp noise you can easily find later while editing.

 Then, start that sentence or paragraph over.
 That part’s important – start the whole sentence over, not just the phrase or portion you got wrong.
 That ensures you have enough space on either side of the sentence to properly and completely remove the error without leaving any fragments behind.